gabbersepp/dev.to-posts/blog-posts/private-page/travis-ftp/travis-ftp.md

 >**Note**: You can checkout the runnable example at the [this blog post's repo](https://github.com/gabbersepp/dev.to-posts/blob/master/blog-posts/private-page/travis-ftp/project/README.md).

+>**IMPORTANT**: Unfortunately travis does not support FTP.
+See this article for a explanation:

+{% post gabbersepp/publishing-my-blog-using-http-upload-in-php-3aj7 %}

 In the last article I showed you how you can create a static website using `11ty`.
 Now we want to publish the output somewhere.
 As I am paying for webspace it makes sense, that I deploy the page there by using a `ftp client`.
 Of course you can choose any webhoster for this.

 # FTP upload